GrandDetAuto: Detecting Malicious Nodes in Large-Scale Autonomous Networks: Design Decision

-Furthermore, it is also possible to use two distinct validation schemes for different phases of \acs{title}.
-As shown in \Cref{fig:approach_overview}, there is the initial validation raising the suspicion, which can be done with one scheme (e.g., a lightweight and superficial scheme).
-Then the validation used by the jury can be a different scheme (e.g., a thorough and complex scheme).
+Note, it is possible to use two distinct validation schemes for different phases of \sysname.
+As shown in \Cref{fig:approach_overview}, the initial validation raising the suspicion can be done with a lightweight but overestimating scheme like outlier detection, e.g., by observing inconsistencies in communication with another party.
+Then the elected jury can perform a thorough and complex scheme like remote attestation to validate this initial suspicion.

-\paragraph{Random Jury Election.} After a node was blamed, the network has to randomly elect a jury.
-A scheme accomplishing this has the following requirements: